Top 10 Unflinchingly Cruel Movies Like 'Sicario'

 It’s not an easy movie to watch, mostly because of its heavy tone.
 Despite venturing into the dark territory, it’s a gripping experience.
 Being a huge fan, I have compiled a list of some movies like Sicario.
 Most, if not all, of my suggestions, are gritty, nail-biting features that’ll leave you exhausted.

 When a hunter stumbles upon over 2 million dollars of drug money, he finds himself being stalked and hunted by a psychopathic man who won’t give up until he hands over the money.
 But he isn’t about to give up the money without a fight.

-Those expecting a good action spectacle will return empty-handed, for the most part.
-This taut feature‘s heart is in the subtlety of its characters without any heart-stopping chase, nail-biting shootout, or last-minute contrived twist.
+Those expecting a good action spectacle will return empty-handed, for the most part. 's heart is in the subtlety of its characters without any heart-stopping chase, nail-biting shootout, or last-minute contrived twist.
 What it has is a deep, multi-layered story that’ll tug at your heart.
 No Country for Old Man

 I would like you to go in cold, not knowing anything about this capricious feature.
 It’s best if this personal story is experienced first-hand.
 Even in its violent delights, this film stays evenly paced, exuding surreal serenity.

 The story follows a desperate father in search of his missing daughters.
 When police start being complacent with the case, he takes matters into his own hand to find her.
 Little does he know that a gasp-inducing truth is waiting for him on the other side of the investigation.

 The combination of powerful performances from Hugh Jackman and Jake Gyllenhaal, shored up by a powerful script, results in an unrelenting film that refuses to let the audience take a breather.
 This movie is living proof of Jackman’s hypnotic acting prowess, even outside the Marvel universe.